wyfo/apischema/docs/data_model.md

 {!recursive_postponned.py!}
 ```
 !!! warning
-    To resolve annotations, *Apischema* uses `typing.get_type_hints`; this doesn't work really well when used on objects defined outside of global scope.
+    To resolve annotations, *apischema* uses `typing.get_type_hints`; this doesn't work really well when used on objects defined outside of global scope.

 !!! warning "Warning (minor)"
     Currently, PEP 585 can have surprising behavior when used outside the box, see [bpo-41370](https://bugs.python.org/issue41370)